Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

 #### Azure

 If you have an Azure deployment with OpenAI models, we've got you covered.
-Just specify the deployment URL, model name and the api key.
+Just specify the deployment URL, model name, and the API key.
 The deployment URL looks like

 ```
 https://your-deployment-name.openai.azure.com/